niemopen/niem-naming-design-rules/ndr6src.md

 Metadata is data about data.
 The distinction is created by intended use.
 To the person editing an image, the creation timestamp is metadata, something he does not need.
 To the person writing software to sort photos into creation order, the timestamp is the data for his code.
 One man's metadata is another man's data.

 The NIEM model contains a number of classes and properties that are suitable for metadata representations, and any model designer is free to invent new components for this purpose, as needed.
 A message designer may use these components in his message model, in the same way as any other component.
 For example, a message designer might, within the components he creates, use `nc:Metadata` to represent a source of information and the level of confidence in that information.
-[Figure 5-14](fig5-14) shows an example of a message in which the designer chose to use `nc:Metadata` as a property within his own `my:ThingType` class.
+[Example 5-9](fig5-9) shows an example of a message in which the designer chose to use `nc:Metadata` as a property within his own `my:ThingType` class.

 ```
 <my:Thing>